Staff

 |

 Allie Klein is a Ph.D.
 Student who recently completed her Master’s in the lab in 2022.
 Her Master’s Thesis focused on the coral species Orbicella faveolata and its variable susceptibility to stony coral tissue loss disease (SCTLD).
 She used 2bRAD genotyping to determine if intraspecific disease susceptibility had an underlying genetic link.
 Allie’s doctoral research will pivot to another coral reef stressor, thermal tolerance.
 In partnership with University of Hawaii’s Hawaii Institute of Marine Biology (HIMB), Allie with will be working with the ToBo Lab and the Reef Resilience Lab to identify thermally resilient coral candidates best suited for large scale outplanting.
-Allie has received a Women’s Diver Hall of Fame Technical Dive Training Grant to advance her diving certification allowing her to become a key member of our lab’s mesophotic technical diving team.
+Allie has received a Women Diver's Hall of Fame Technical Dive Training Grant to advance her diving certification allowing her to become a key member of our lab’s mesophotic technical diving team.
 Prior to joining the Voss Lab, she received a B.S. in Marine Biology and a B.A. in Environmental Chemistry with a minor in Sustainability from Roger Williams University.
 Throughout her four years at RWU, Allie was an outstanding research student in Dr. Koty Sharp's Lab and an INBRE-SURF fellow in both 2018 and 2019.
 Her senior thesis research focused on characterizing and assessing dynamics in the microbiome of the northern star coral, Astrangia poculata.

 |